What Makes a Successful ATHLETE?

 Muscle fibres can be classified into many types depending on how fast (or slow) they twitch.
 For simplicity of understanding, let’s categorise them as follows:

-Slow Twitch Fibres or Type 1 Fibres: These have a limited potential to Hypertrophy.
+Slow Twitch Fibres or Type 1 Fibres: These have limited potential to Hypertrophy.

-Fast Twitch Fibres or Type 2 Fibres: These have a higher potential to Hypertrophy.
+Fast Twitch Fibres or Type 2 Fibres: These have a higher potential for Hypertrophy.

 Further, Fast Twitch Fibres or Type 2 Fibres can be classified into:

 Intermediate Fast Twitch Fibres or Type 2A Fibres

 Very Fast Twitch Fibres or Type 2B Fibres

 Very Fast Twitch or Type 2B Fibres have the highest potential for Hypertrophy or growth.

 Why does a Powerlifter look Radically Different from a Bodybuilder or a Long-Distance Runner?